tfozo/SmartHomeCircuitPython/README.md

 ## License

 SmartHomeCircuitPython is released under the MIT license.
 For more information, please refer to the LICENSE file in the repository.

-Thank you for exploring SmartHomeCircuitPython.
-We hope you enjoy using it as much as we enjoyed developing it!